stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 The sequence can be a list, buffer, string-ascii, or string-utf8.

 If the provided index is out of bounds, this functions returns `none`.

+Note that sequences are zero-indexed.
+The first item in `x` is at index 0.

 **Rationale:** This method makes it possible to set values of a sequence type without incurring the costs of splitting the sequence into subsequences,